Catalogue Number: 1759

 Historical Significance: The battle about regulation of competition (and advertising) is evident in these letters from the late 1930s including ready made glasses and the competition from OPSM as the preferred dispenser of ophthalomological prescriptions for glasses.

 Location: Archive office.
-East wall shelves unit 3.
+Pamphlet and ephemera filing cabinet.
 Drawer 4